cledmonds/cledmonds.github.io/_pages/teaching.md

 ##### Honours Projects

 If you are a UWA honours student interested in doing a project on formal verification (e.g., verifying something in an interactive proof assistant, or building tooling to support the use of such software), please feel free to get in touch!
-See the honours course project website for possible projects (coming soon!).
+See the honours course project website for possible projects (more coming soon).

 ##### PhD